-- Six cases (four confirmed and two probable) of Pertussis (whooping cough) were recently identified in Cumberland County high school students as of Friday October 20th. - Providers should have an increased suspicion for pertussis in patients who present with a cough lasting greater than two weeks with at least one of the following symptoms: paroxysms of cough, inspiratory whoop, post-tussive vomiting and/or apnea. - Any patient with clinical suspicion for pertussis should be tested for pertussis with both culture and PCR, start antibiotics, and be told to remain home until they have taken five days of antibiotics. - Primary care providers should promptly prescribe Post Exposure Prophylactic (PEP) antibiotics to high-risk patients and contacts.
-This includes all household contacts of cases. - High risk patients and contacts may also need a dose of vaccine that includes pertussis. - To prevent the spread of vaccine preventable diseases like pertussis, the Pennsylvania Department of Health (PA DOH) reiterates the importance of people of all ages to remain up to date on all vaccines, including pertussis vaccine. - PA DOH also reminds providers to immediately report suspected cases of pertussis to local public health authorities or to the DOH at 877-PA-HEALTH (877-724-3258).
+- Since October 2023, the Pennsylvania Department of Health (DOH) has been seeing an increase in cases along with outbreaks of pertussis across Pennsylvania, primarily amongst high school students and their close contacts. - Providers should have an increased suspicion for pertussis in patients who present with a cough lasting longer than two weeks with at least one of the following symptoms: paroxysms of cough, inspiratory whoop, post-tussive vomiting and/or apnea. - Any patient with clinical suspicion for pertussis should be tested for pertussis with both culture and PCR. - If there is a high index of suspicion for pertussis and/or if the patient has certain high risk conditions the provider should start antibiotics prior to receiving test results and the patient should be told to remain home until they have taken five days of antibiotics or until they test negative for pertussis. - Primary care providers should promptly prescribe Post Exposure Prophylactic (PEP) antibiotics to high-risk patients and close contacts of cases.
+This includes all household contacts of cases. - High risk patients and contacts of cases may also need a dose of vaccine that includes pertussis. - To prevent the spread of vaccine preventable diseases like pertussis, the DOH reiterates the importance of people of all ages to remain up to date on all vaccines, including pertussis vaccine. - The DOH also reminds providers to immediately report suspected cases of pertussis to local public health authorities or to the DOH at 877-PA-HEALTH (877-724-3258).